Alert-based event archiver with Cloud Monitoring and Pub/Sub

 gcloud alpha functions add-iam-policy-binding StackDriverRelay --member "allUsers" --role "roles/cloudfunctions.invoker"

-In Stackdriver, a notification channel is a resource that can be used with one or more alerting policies.
-These can be created in the GCP Console or through an API.
-Using the URL from our deployed function, you create a new channel and then get the Stackdriver-assigned channel identifier as an environment variable:
+In Cloud Monitoring, a notification channel is a resource that can be used with one or more alerting policies.
+These can be created in the Cloud Console or through an API.
+Using the URL from our deployed function, you create a new channel and then get the channel identifier as an environment variable:

 cd .. export URL=$(gcloud functions describe StackDriverRelay --format='value(httpsTrigger.url)') gcloud alpha monitoring channels create --channel-content-from-file channel.json --channel-labels url=$URL?token=abcd export CHANNEL=$(gcloud alpha monitoring channels list --filter='displayName="Archiver"' --format='value("name")')